Rami24t/2dQuotes-BubblesV2-/README.md

 ### Animated Circles with individual floating and movement animations.

-### Improved all effects when user clicks on a word.
+### Improved all effects when user clicks on a word and opens glass window.

 ### Rotates to fit mobile screens.
 Started working on mobile design.